imclean/svelte-multilingual-timezone-picker/README.md

 	timezoneUTCClass?: string;
 	noResultsClass?: string;
 }

-// Change event
-export interface TimeZoneChangeEvent {
-	detail: {
-		value: string;
-	};
-}
 ```

 ## Multilingual Support

 The component supports multiple languages through the timezone data structure and the `userLocale` prop.
-The component provides functions to work with data in 8 languages:
+The included utility functions work with data in 8 languages:

 - English (en)
 - Spanish (es)